walliDprotocol/VerifiEth-Discord-Bot/README.md

-<h1> WalliD VerifiEth - Discord bot for identity verifications based on Ethereum wallet addresses</h1>
+<h1> WalliD VerifiEth - Discord bot for identity assets verification based on Ethereum wallet addresses</h1>

 <h2>About</h2>

-WalliD Verifieth is a Discord bot that verifies Discord users Ethereum wallet addresses, social network account IDs or blockchain assets' ownership before awarding a specific role on a Discord channel.
+WalliD Verifieth is a Discord bot that verifies multiple ID assets within Etherem wallets (ETh address, ERC20, ER721, Social networks or ID cards) and awards server roles to verified members.
-WalliD VerifiEth interacts with the users via direct message (DM) in order to request the intended proofs of identity.
+WalliD VerifiEth interacts with the users via direct message (DM) in order to request and validate ID assets.
 This proofs are generated within a MyWalliD web3 wallet.
 Anyone can install MyWalliD browser plug-in and create or import an Ethereum wallet address as well as associate a social network account and other identities with that address.

 Current version of WallID VerifiEth allows: